 - Your intentions are good, but you still have a tendency to hold back your excellent items.

-- You pass only your quality items; have pride in what you share (may still hold the “very best.”)
+- You pass only your quality items and have pride in what you share (may still hold back the “very best.”)

 7. Which statement best describes your current relationship with trading partners?

 - You tend to view other recruiters as competitors.

 - You’ve contacted enough Network recruiters now to have some good and “not so good” experiences.